What is a mobile home park?

 Many of Vermont's mobile home parks were built more than 50 years ago before most state permits and local zoning laws were in effect.
 Some of the reasons parks have closed include water or septic problems that were unfeasible to repair, the sale of the property for development or change of use, or because the owner decided to retire or sell the land.

-Flooding in 2011 damaged 17 parks, destroying more than 125 mobile homes in those parks and causing two of the flooded parks, with 6 and 11 lots each, to close.
-Fourteen mobile home parks experienced flooding in July 2023 and mobile homes in four parks were substantially damaged or destroyed resulting in the condemnation and removal of approximately 50 mobile homes.
+Two flooding events in 2011 damaged 17 parks and destroyed more than 125 mobile homes and caused two parks, with 6 and 11 lots each, to close.
+Flooding in July 2023 impacted 14 mobile home parks and substantially damaged or destroyed mobile homes in four parks, resulting in the condemnation and removal of about 50 mobile homes.

 Park closure can cause considerable hardship for those affected.
 As a result, Vermont has adopted laws providing 18 months' advance notice of any park or lot closure and in some cases requiring the owner to offer the park for sale to the residents before closing.